frc2357/playbooks/team-roles/robot-design/elevator-designer.md

  - Drive prototyping efforts from beginning to end
  - Provide motor and gearing calculations for drive mechanisms
  - Provide pressure and force calculations for pneumatic devices
+ - Include cable management in the design from the beginning
  - Create geometry sketches to ensure proper critical dimensions
  - Iterate prototype from crude, hand created, to 1:1 scale wood, to using robot materials
  - Work closely with CAD Engineer and remain involved throughout CAD process with frequent check-ins